aistabci/abci-docs/en/docs/tips/spack.md

     Spack installs software under a directory where Spack was installed.
     Manage software installed by Sapck by yourself, for example, by uninstalling unused software, because Spack consumes large amount of disk space if you install many software.

+!!! caution
+    Operating systems of compute node (V) and compute node (A) are different, it is not possible to configure settings for both.
+Please select which computate node you wish to use.
+Please note that the examples in this document basically show results for compute node (V).

 ## Setup Spack {#setup-spack}